Trustees - Homelessness

 Alongside the usual duties of a trustee – including giving long term strategic direction to the charity, setting overall policy, ensuring effective and efficient administration and financial stability – Emmaus Gloucestershire’s trustees are expected to play a role in the life of the Emmaus Gloucestershire community.

 It’s a unique community of people, with a shared goal in delivering financial sustainability and success for and with our companions.
-Trustees are encouraged to visit and maintain regular contact with the community, and where possible, spend time working alongside companions and join companions, staff, and volunteers for lunch.
+Trustees are encouraged to visit and maintain regular contact with the community, and where possible, spend time volunteering alongside companions and join companions, staff, and volunteers for lunch.

 The Emmaus Gloucestershire Board of Trustees meet quarterly in the evening, from 6.30pm, allowing those trustees who work during the day to participate and attend meetings.
 There are also occasional away days and potential opportunities to represent the community on a local, national, and international level.